Kemps (card game)

 Kemps is a matching card game for two to six teams of two players each, where each player must secretly communicate to their partner when they have four matching cards in their hand.
 The game is a "cross between Commerce and Authors" with the unusual feature of partnership play.
 This "party classic" is also known as Canes, Cash and Kent.
-It appears to be a 21st century game played in America and France, but its origin is unclear.
+It appears to be a 21st century game played in America, France and Switzerland.

 History

 According to Kastner & Folkvord, Kemps originated in the French game, Carré-Coupé, which emerged in the early 1990s based on the "technically more inventive" game of Ochseln.
 In English-speaking countries it spread rapidly amongst the young under the name Kemps, thanks to its rapid pace and element of bluff, elements that reflect the zeitgeist of its time.
 Another source claims the rules were written by Cédric Louard in 1982.

 Objective

 The game is played with a standard 52-card deck.
 The objective of Kemps is for a player to get four-of-a-kind (i.e., four cards of the same rank), and then to signal this to their partner.
 The partner must call the name of the game to score.
 On the scoresheet, a letter of the word KEMPS is written against teams as a penalty.
 The first team to spell K-E-M-P-S loses the game.